MarkBind/markbind/packages/core/template/default/index.md

 ---

-## What did you just do?
+## What just happened?

 You have just initialized a _default_ MarkBind site!
 It is equipped with a set of core features, including site and page navigation.
 Additionally, we have included some convenient links to our User Guide, to help you get started quickly and easily.

 <box type="tip">

-If you were intending to convert an existing GitHub wiki or a docs folder into MarkBind, use the "--convert" flag instead.
+If you were intending to convert an existing GitHub wiki or a docs folder into MarkBind, use the `--convert` flag instead.
 See <a href="https://markbind.org/userGuide/markBindInTheProjectWorkflow.html#converting-existing-project-documentation-wiki" target="_blank">User Guide: MarkBind in the Project Workflow</a> for more information.

-If you want to start with a <tooltip content="i.e. without any content">_minimal_</tooltip> template instead, use the "--template" flag with the "minimal" option to initialize a minimal site instead of the default.
+If you want to start with a <tooltip content="i.e. without any content">_minimal_</tooltip> template instead, use the `--template` flag with the "minimal" option to initialize a minimal site instead of the default.
 See <a href="https://markbind.org/userGuide/templates.html" target="_blank">User Guide: Templates</a> for more information.

 </box>